-Because severe noise impacts will remain following mitigation and/or noise barriers or quiet zones would not be implemented due to the constraints noted above, the impact will be significant and unavoidable under CEQA.
+Because severe noise impacts would remain following mitigation and/or noise barriers or quiet zones would not be implemented due to the constraints noted above, the impact would be significant and unavoidable under CEQA.

-For the TPF, noise barriers will be considered as part of NV-MM#3, and equipment selection and site design will be considered as part of NV-MM#7 to reduce noise from transformers and other sources within the traction power facilities.
+For the TPF, noise barriers would be considered as part of NV-MM#3, and equipment selection and site design would be considered as part of NV-MM#7 to reduce noise from transformers and other sources within the traction power facilities.